heaventree/AccessWeb-9.7/project_management/MASTER_INDEX.md

-# Payymo Project Documentation Master Index
+# WCAG Accessibility Audit Tool - Documentation Master Index

-This document serves as the central navigation point for all Payymo project documentation, organized by category for easy reference.
+This document serves as the central navigation point for all WCAG Accessibility Audit Tool documentation, organized by category for easy reference.

 ## Project Management